Unlocking Success: Mastering AI Prompting for RFPs in 2025

 4. They continuously optimize prompts, content, and workflows based on data

-Whether you're processing 10 RFPs or 1,000 RFPs annually, the question isn't whether to adopt AI-powered workflows, but how quickly you can implement them relative to your competition.
+Whether you're processing a few RFPs or hundreds annually, the question isn't whether to adopt AI-powered workflows, but how quickly you can implement them.

 Next steps to get started:

-1. Assess your current state: Use the readiness framework above to benchmark where you are
+1. Assess your current state: Benchmark where you are today

-2. Consolidate your content: You can't leverage AI effectively with scattered, outdated responses
+2. Consolidate your content: Organize scattered, outdated responses

 4. Measure systematically: Track cycle time, win rate, and team capacity from day one